ampproject/amphtml/extensions/amp-consent/amp-consent.md

   "consentRequired": {boolean}              // whether consent is required from the user.
 Previously named `promptIfUnknown` "consentStateValue": {enum} [default: null], // (new) the latest consent state known by the server
                                             // takes value of ["accepted", "rejected", "unknown"]
+                                            // The value will be automatically used to update the client cache
-                                            // Set to `null` to only use client cache "expireCache": {boolean} [default: false] // (new) indicate that the cache needs to be cleared.
+                                            // if it's one of ["accepted", "rejected"] "expireCache": {boolean} [default: false] // (new) indicate that the cache needs to be cleared.
                                             // Set to `true` to enforce server side consent state.
 }
 ```

 Optionally, additional key-value pairs can be returned in the response as the `sharedData` field.